The Saas (cloud-based) version of Easy WMS

 The operations of 3PL providers are remarkably complex.
 They manage many different SKUs, processing each one of them in a specific way; they also prepare and dispatch multiple orders in the shortest possible time.

-A WMS such as Interlake Mecalux’s Easy WMS equips logistics operators with the following:
+A WMS such as Interlake Mecalux’s Easy WMS equips logistics providers with the following:

 - Item master with management by owners.